 Update: June 18, 2022 - Ex-Amazon Worker Paige Thompson arrested and Convicted in Capital One Hacking.Financial Corporation firm Capital One has announced a data breach that has exposed the personal information of 100 million users which includes credit card data, payment details, bank account numbers, and social security numbers also.

 The notification of the data breach came up after a white hat hacker reported a vulnerability to Capital One on June 17th, 2019.
-After getting deeper to the reported issued, Capital One team found unauthorized access on their systems and customer data between March 22nd and 23rd of 2019.
+After getting deeper into the reported issue, the Capital One team found unauthorized access to their systems and customer data between March 22nd and 23rd of 2019.

-The security team of Capital One found that unauthorized users had access to the information of 100 million people of the United States and 6 million people of Canada.
-Later on, they share the hacking incident to the law enforcement / FBI and also patched the vulnerability.
+The security team of Capital One found that unauthorized users had access to the information of 100 million people in the United States and 6 million people in Canada.
+Later on, they share the hacking incident with the law enforcement / FBI and also patched the vulnerability.

 On the security incident notice, Capital One says-

 The largest category of information accessed was information on consumers and small businesses as of the time they applied for one of our credit card products from 2005 through early 2019.
 This information included personal information Capital One routinely collects at the time it receives credit card applications, including names, addresses, zip codes/postal codes, phone numbers, email addresses, dates of birth, and self-reported income.Beyond the credit card application data, the individual also obtained portions of credit card customer data, including:

 - Customer status data, e.g., credit scores, credit limits, balances, payment history, contact information

 - Fragments of transaction data from a total of 23 days during 2016, 2017 and 2018

 No bank account numbers or Social Security numbers were compromised, other than: